 Secondary: Hack – Locks onto an enemy and, after a short time, disables their abilities for a small period.

-E Ability: Translocator - Throws a teleport beacon that can be returned to for a fixed period from anywhere on the map
+E Ability: Translocator – Throws a teleport beacon that can be returned to from anywhere on the map

-Shift: Thermoptic Camo - Turns Sombra invisible, boosters her movement speed.
+Shift: Thermoptic Camo – Turns Sombra invisible, boosts her movement speed by 50%.
 Any offensive action decloaks, as well as damage taken.

 Ultimate: EMP – Hacks and destroys the shields, barriers of all nearby heroes.

-Overwatch's 23rd hero is arguably its most confusing and complex.
-Exactly where Sombra's combination of disruption, offense, high damage, low health and map presence fits in may never become an exact science.
+Overwatch’s 23rd hero is arguably one of its most confusing and complex, but a series of changes has put her in a much better place.
+Exactly where Sombra’s combination of disruption, offense, high damage, low health, and map presence fits in may never become an exact science, but she is best use as a infiltrator and scout.
+Her stealth is now unlimited, allowing you to carefully analyse the field of battle without giving yourself away.
 Her ultimate is undeniably extremely powerful, and a direct counter to Lucio, Reinhardt, Zarya and various other massively popular heroes.
-However she can be awkward to use, her stealth is designed to cause as little frustration as possible for opponents making it difficult to use effectively, and she just doesn't have the impact of more popular "meta" heroes.
+However she can be awkward to use, and certainly demands significantly more practice to master than most Overwatch heroes.
 For more details on all her abilities, lore and the rest, check our dedicated Sombra post.

 Primary: Frag Launcher – Fires explosive, bouncing grenades that detonate on impact with an enemy or after a short time.